Withdrawal

 Missed the Deadline?

-If eligible, complete the Appeal Form and submit to Registrar@SouthernCT.edu no later than 30 days following the end of the semester under appeal.
+You may submit an Appeal Form to Registrar@SouthernCT.edu within 30 days following the end of the semester under appeal.
+To be eligible for an appeal, you must:

 Each option above offers an appeal process for students who may have missed the original deadline to drop, withdraw, or take of leave of absence.